BawdyAnarchist/quBSD/Future_Development.md

 	- chk_isqubsd_ipv4 - define_ipv4_convention - discover_open_ipv4

 Crons - No crons running.
 Probably something long term security that should be integrated and automated.

-Intelligent resizing of fonts depending on dpi or xrandr resolution

 ntpd - ntpd only runs during qb-hostnet.
 Needs a more "correct" solution.
 Maybe rolled into the/a control jail